shadowcatx/at-labs.github.io/_posts/readme.md

 # Getting Started Content

 Content for getting started works just like blog content, with a few gotchas.
-Just as blog content, the order is determined by the date.
-So we invent dates to achieve a particular order.
-The key date is 2016-08-15 - which is random; it is the date I started writing getting-started documentation.
+Different to the blog content, the order is determined by the `index` variable.
+The template also supports dividing the content into sections - determined by the `section` variable.

-All getting started post "files" have the file name `2016-08-15-[title].markdown`.
-The API related posts have the `date` variable set to `2016-08-15 20:00:00 +1200`, the more generic posts have it set to `2016-08-15 22:00:00 +1200` - a bit of a hack, I know.

 Sample front matter: